mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
 Uses Compass/SCSS, HTML5 Boilerplate 4 with Modernizr and Normalize.css, and Grunt for all tasks.
-Tested with WordPress 3.6 RC2.
+Tested with WordPress 3.8.1.

 ## Usage

 The theme is setup to use [Grunt](http://gruntjs.com/) to compile Compass/SCSS, lint, concatenate and minify JavaScript (with source maps), optimize images, and [LiveReload](http://livereload.com/) the browser (with extension), with flexibility to add any additional tasks via the Gruntfile.
 Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

-Rename folder to your theme name, change the `assets/scss/style.scss` intro block to your theme information.
+Rename folder to your theme name, change the `assets/styles/source/style.scss` intro block to your theme information.
 Open the theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
 Run `grunt` to execute tasks.
 Code as you will.
 If you have the LiveReload browser extension, it will reload after any SCSS or JS changes.
-To optimize images, run `grunt imagemin`.

-- Compile `assets/scss/style.scss` to `style.css` (all paths defined in config.rb for Compass)
+- Compile `assets/styles/source/style.scss` to `style.css` (all paths defined in config.rb for Compass)
-- Compile `assets/scss/editor-style.scss` to `editor-style.css`
+- Compile `assets/styles/source/editor-style.scss` to `editor-style.css`
 - Concatenate and minify plugins in `assets/js/vendor` and `assets/js/source/plugins.js` to `assets/js/plugins.min.js`
 - Minify `assets/js/source/main.js` to `assets/js/main.min.js`
 - ??